-Ashley Seabaugh is the director of training and development at Saint Francis Healthcare System.
+Ashley Seabaugh is the director of Learning and Development at Saint Francis Healthcare System.
 She is a registered nurse with a Bachelor of Science in nursing.

 How Did You Begin Your Career in Nursing?

 “From a young age, I know I wanted to do something where I could help people and make a difference.
 My grandma cared for one of her sisters and her mom when they got sick later in their lives.
 Nursing didn’t seem like a job, more like a calling.”